m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

     - Notice that the names are still sorted for each time.
    ![Table sorted by times and names](./sheets-screenshots/03.png)
  - Select `Timestamp > Sort Column > Sort A to Z`.
- - Note that it is a little strange that the options always say "Sort A to Z" and "Sort Z to A" even when we are sorting Numbers and Dates.
+ - Notice that it is a little strange that the options always say "Sort A to Z" and "Sort Z to A" even when we are sorting Numbers and Dates.